crisipatelis/Mini-project/README.md

 - In the second portion of the project (#8-9), Illumina RNA sequences with SRA ID SRR1411276 are used as transcriptome data.
 In step 8 of the script, the ```sra_id2``` variable is assigned to this SRA ID.
 Its SRA Database page can be found here: https://www.ncbi.nlm.nih.gov/sra/SRX604287
 - In step 6, a given multi-fasta file was used to create an E. coli K-12 database as subject sequences.
 It was obtained at /home/aene/Ecoli.fasta.
 This sample data file is available in this repository.
 - SRA fastq's are not included as attachments in this repository due to large file size.
-- An example miniproject.log file output is included in this repository
+- An example miniproject.log file output is included in this repository.

 **```import``` Information**